supersteeeeeeeve/smythos/README.md

-# smythos
+# Symythos Bugtracker

-Official repository for my own MMORPG.
+Official repository for my own MORPG.
+Report Bugs or issues in "issues" category.